 Trump Accounts are available to all U.S. citizens under the age of 18 with a valid Social Security number.
-Parents or legal guardians may open and manage the account on the child’s behalf.
+Parents or grandparents may open and manage the account on the child’s behalf; note that only one Trump account is permitted per child.
 The account grows tax-deferred, like an IRA.
 Unlike an IRA, however, the child need not have earned income to contribute to a Trump account.

 Opening a Trump Account